Lung Cancer: Early Detection

 Screening of the general population is not done for lung cancer.
 This is because studies have not found that tests such as X-rays or looking for cancer cells in coughed-up mucus (sputum cytology) actually save lives.
 Still, low-dose CT scans may help find lung cancer early in certain people at higher risk.

 Low-dose CT (LDCT) scan

-These groups also generally recommend that screening should be done at a center that has experience with screening.
+These groups also recommend that screening be done at a center that has experience with screening.
 The center should also be able to offer with tests and treatments that might be needed as a result of screening.

 Talk with your healthcare provider

 If you have a history of smoking, talk with your healthcare provider about whether yearly lung cancer screening might be right for you.
 It's important to think about your risk for lung cancer and whether screening could help you.
 You should also think about the limits of screening and the risks that might come along with testing.

 Another thing to talk about is cost.
 Not all insurance plans pay for annual lung cancer screening.